Using the Pepperplate app on my tablet in the kitchen has made cooking so much simpler for me

 When smartphones entered my life, I slowly but surely introduced apps into my life.
 Some of them for general organization, others for health reasons, and last but not least, for peaceful cohabitation.

-Indeed, moving in with someone who might not share all of my life principles has somewhat been a challenge, and to restore the balance, I looked for solutions that would work for us both, or, let's be honest, for me.
+Indeed, moving in with someone who might not share all of my life principles has somewhat been a bit of a challenge, and to restore the balance, I looked for solutions that would work for us both, or, let's be honest, for me.

 The touch ID for 1Password allows me to access all my sensitive data by the touch of a finger